 Some people only spend one full day in Fogo, as it is a small island.
 However, I recommend taking a full 2-day dose of this gem so you have time to hike and rest.

-Cabo Verde Travel Requirements (as of Nov 2022)
+Cape Verde Travel Requirements

 - Many flights are running to Sal and Praia from Europe and Africa, on airlines such as Air Senegal, TAP Air Portugal, Azores, Royal Air Maroc, and TUIFly.